IHE Devices

 A.1.2.1 MSH — Message Header

-Since this message is effectively an unsolicited observation report, the contents of the MSH segment follow the specifications for [PCD-01] in PCD TF-2 Appendix B.1, except for the following changes:
+Since this message is effectively an unsolicited observation report, the contents of the MSH segment follow the specifications for [PCD-01] in DEV TF-2 Appendix B.1, except for the following changes:

 Table A.1.2.1-1: MSH Fields